-Investment properties are measured initially at cost and subsequently at fair value, based on the amount at which the asset could be exchanged between knowledgeable parties at arms-length.
-Properties are not depreciated but are revalued according to market conditions at the year end.
+Investment properties are measured initially at cost and subsequently at fair value, based on the highest and best use value of the asset.
+Properties are not depreciated but valuations are assessed annually to ensure they reflect market conditions at year end.
 Gains and losses on revaluation are posted to Financing and Investment Income and Expenditure in the Comprehensive Income and Expenditure Statement.
 The same treatment is applied to gains and losses on disposals.